hacksparrow/apoc/README.md

 **As a node module**

-apoc accepts an acf file path or a cypher query and an optional object to with the variables for the template system.
+apoc accepts a cypher query, or an acf file path and an optional object to with the variables for the template system.

 It returns an object with the following properties: